Large-Scale Web Scraping: Everything You Need to Know

 If you want to perform web scraping with scale, you must be in control of your process.
 There are so many challenges to face that you're likely to need a system customized to your needs.
 Building such a custom application's difficult for all the reasons you saw early.

 Luckily, you don't have to start from scratch.
 You could use the most popular web scraping libraries and build a large-scale process.
-To get all the elements such a process should have, you'd need to subscribe, adopt and integrate several different services… which takes time and money.
+To get all the elements, you'd need to subscribe, adopt and integrate several different services... which takes time and money.

 Conclusion

-Here, you've learned everything you should know about performing web scraping on a large scale.
-As shown above, large-scale web scraping comes with several challenges, but they all have a solution.
+Today, you learned everything essential about performing web scraping on a large scale.
+As shown, large-scale web scraping comes with several challenges, but they all have a solution.

-- Why you should adopt an API-based solution to run web scraping with scale.
+• Why you should adopt an API-based solution to run scraping with scale and without troubles.